danielaparker/jsoncons/doc/ref/serializing_context.md

 class serializing_context;
 ```

-Provides contextual information for serializing and deserializing.
+Provides contextual information for serializing and deserializing JSON and JSON-like data formats.
 This information may be used for error reporting.

 #### Header